substance/dar/README.md

 ## Status

 This is an early stage proposal (alpha) that will be continuously advanced.
-We are using existing standards when possible (such as JATS-XML) and seek for consensus in the research community to offer the most flexible and concise tagging guidelines.
+We are using existing standards when possible (such as JATS-XML for representing articles) and seek for consensus in the research community to offer the most flexible and concise tagging guidelines.

 ## License